secretstartups/handbook/content/handbook/marketing/integrated-marketing/corporate-events.md

 ## Environmental Sustainability Initiatives

 At GitLab, the Corporate Events team wants to continue to play our part and operate with integrity when we are making decisions.
-The team is consciously making decisions that help align with the company’s social and environmental efforts.
+The team is consciously making decisions that help align with the company's social and environmental efforts.

 The Corporate Events team works with our [swag vendor](/handbook/marketing/brand-and-product-marketing/brand/merchandise-handling/) that sources swag with a goal of 95% of swag is sustainable or eco-friendly or work with companies that have sustainable initiatives.
 Some categories that the Corporate Events team considers when selecting suppliers are: